-This chia seed pudding is perfect for breakfast or a snack.
-Light and delicious, plus healthy, packed full of fiber, protein, and antioxidants!
+This chia seed pudding recipe is perfect for breakfast or a snack.
+Light and delicious made with vanilla flavored almond milk, plus healthy, packed full of fiber, protein, and antioxidants!

 Ready to meet my new boyfriend?
 He came in like a tornado and swept me off my feet.

-Omg, this pudding.
+Omg, this chia seed pudding.
 I’ve been eating it every single day for a month.

 Honestly, I’d never even heard of chia seeds until I saw this recipe.
 But I was immediately intrigued because of the other ingredients, and my constant quest to find something in the mornings other than cereal and bagels.

 What Are Chia Seeds?